oschonrock/hibp/README.md

 #### Enhanced performance for constrained devices: `--toc2`

-If you are runnning this database on a constrained device, with perhaps limited free RAM or a slow disk, You may want to try using the "table of contents" features, which builds an index into the "chapters" in the database and then holds this index in memory.
+If you are runnning this database on a constrained device, with limited free RAM or a slow disk, You may want to try using the "table of contents" features, which builds an index into the "chapters" of the database and then holds this index in memory.

-This only consumes an additional 8MB of RAM by default, but maintains excellent performance even without any OS level disk caching.
+This only consumes an additional 4MB of RAM by default, but maintains excellent performance even without any OS level disk caching.

 `--toc2` is available on the `hibp-search` test utility, and the `hibp-server`.